rae-ralston/Interview-prep/knowlege/FrontEndQuestions.md

 * How would you approach fixing browser-specific styling issues?
 * How do you serve your pages for feature-constrained browsers?
   * What techniques/processes do you use?
-* What are the different ways to visually hide content (and make it available only for screen readers)?
+* **What are the different ways to visually hide content (and make it available only for screen readers)?**
   - display:none;
   - opacity: 0;
   - anser this none.
-* Have you ever used a grid system, and if so, what do you prefer?
+* **Have you ever used a grid system, and if so, what do you prefer?**
+  - I've used flexbox.
+I haven't used the new grid standards because they're not widely used in browsers, though I have looked into it and would adopt it.
+Flexbox is my favorite, it really makes sense to me, I've worked with it a lot.
 * **Have you used or implemented media queries or mobile specific layouts/CSS?**
   - Yes, in most projects.
-When you create a media query
+When you create a media query you add the screen sizes and types that you're customizing for then specify the way you want certain things to behave at that size.
+Usually I design for a certain screen size (mobile first, for example)
 * **Are you familiar with styling SVG?**
   - Yes.
 SVG's are vector images rendered through canvas.
 Theyr'e easy to animate and much more space efficient than animated gif's.
 They're also more dynamic and often cleaner looking.
 * **How do you optimize your webpages for print?**